Insurance Archaeology

 As redevelopment expands throughout every major city across the country, the ‘clean’ sites available for improvement are diminishing, leaving only more challenging sites, like those with notable pollution, available for redevelopment.
 Many of these sites were used for industrial or commercial purposes, requiring significant environmental cleanup before development could proceed.

-Historically, many residential properties and homes stored fuel in Underground Storage Tanks (USTs) used for heating.
-Like with gas stations, these storage tanks can be sources of land pollution, affecting both the soil on the property and neighboring areas.
+Historically, many residential properties and homes stored fuel in USTs used for heating.
+Like with gas stations, these storage tanks can be sources of land pollution, affecting both the soil on the property and neighboring areas, and in some cases, threatening local drinking water supplies.

 A Look at the Environmental Remediation and Land Pollution Cleanup Process